Back to Oversight Precedents

 The Republican Chairman of the Senate Judiciary Committee, Senator Charles Grassley, called this policy “nonsense,” writing, “Every member of Congress is a Constitutional officer, duly elected to represent and cast votes in the interests of their constituents. … Thus, all members need accurate information from the Executive Branch in order to carry out their Constitutional function to make informed decisions.”

 Committees often fared little better than individual members when requesting information from the Trump Administration.
-After President Trump displayed a weather map that was altered with a Sharpie marker to show the hurricane Dorian striking Alabama, the Commerce Department refused to provide documents in response to repeated requests from the House Science, Space, and Technology Committee.
+After President Trump displayed a weather map that was altered with a Sharpie marker to show Hurricane Dorian striking Alabama, the Commerce Department refused to provide documents in response to repeated requests from the House Science, Space, and Technology Committee.
 The Education Department refused multiple requests by the House Oversight Committee for information and documents about the use of private email accounts by Secretary DeVos and other officials.
 The Department of Homeland Security provided no documents in response to repeated requests by the House Judiciary Committee for information about reports that President Trump offered to pardon officials carrying out his immigration policies.

 The Freedom of Information Act (FOIA) exempts “deliberative process” materials from disclosure to the public (5 U.S.C. § 552(b)(5)).
 It also contains other exemptions for information relating to national security, trade secrets, personal privacy, and law enforcement (5 U.S.C. § 552(b)(1), (4), (6), and (7)).
 These exemptions do not apply to Congress, however.
 FOIA provides explicitly that “[t]his section is not authority to withhold information from Congress” (5 U.S.C. § 552(d)).

 Notwithstanding this provision, federal agencies during the Trump Administration withheld documents from congressional committees based on the deliberative process and other FOIA privileges.
 In 2019, for example, the House Energy and Commerce Committee, House Education and Labor Committee, and House Ways and Means Committee investigated the Trump Administration’s implementation of the Affordable Care Act.
-As part of this inquiry, the Committees requested in June 2019 that the Department of Health and Human Services (HHS) produce analyses of the Center for Medicare & Medicaid Services’ Office of the Actuary (OACT) that found that policies under consideration by the Administration would increase health care costs and reduce insurance coverage.
+As part of this inquiry, the Committees requested in June 2019 that the Department of Health and Human Services (HHS) produce analyses by the Center for Medicare & Medicaid Services’ Office of the Actuary (OACT) that found that policies under consideration by the Administration would increase health care costs and reduce insurance coverage.
 Citing the “deliberative process privilege,” the Department refused to produce the OACT analysis.
 Similarly, the Department of Interior repeatedly redacted documents provided to the House Natural Resources Committee based on FOIA exemptions.

 During the Trump Administration, some agencies produced large volumes of irrelevant or redacted documents in response to congressional requests.
 For example, the Department of Interior sent the House Oversight Committee and the House Natural Resources Committee a production of 12,575 pages in response to the Committees’ investigation into the Department’s compliance with the Freedom of Information Act (FOIA).
 An Oversight Committee analysis showed that 12,320 of these pages were a spreadsheet of the Department’s annual FOIA report, which was already available online, and the remaining documents were also already public information.
 In other investigations, the Interior Department provided the House Natural Resources Committee with “thousands of pages of wingdings and other unreadable text; whole reams of entirely blacked-out pages of data that they’ve ‘redacted’ without giving a reason (which they are required to do); printouts of unrelated emails and publicly available news articles; … and sometimes just blank pages of nothing.”
 A hearing on the Interior Department’s compliance with oversight requests revealed that one document production included a 934-page report from the House of Representatives and that in another case the Committee was given redacted documents while unredacted versions were released to the public under FOIA requests.